alteryx/featuretools/docs/source/guides/using_dask_entitysets.rst

     es

 Notice that when we print our ``EntitySet``, the number of rows for the ``dask_entity`` entity is returned as a Dask ``Delayed`` object.
-This is because obtaining the length of a Dask dataframe requires an expensive compute operation to sum up the lengths of all the individual partitions that make up the dataframe and that operation is not performed by default.
+This is because obtaining the length of a Dask dataframe may require an expensive compute operation to sum up the lengths of all the individual partitions that make up the dataframe and that operation is not performed by default.

 Running DFS